-The U.S. Departments of Education (ED) and Health and Human Services (HHS) have issued a policy statement on the implementation of effective family engagement practices from the early years to the early grades.
+On May 5, 2016, the U.S. Departments of Education (ED) and Health and Human Services (HHS) have issued a policy statement on the implementation of effective family engagement practices from the early years to the early grades.

 It is the Departments' position that strong family engagement is central in promoting children's healthy development and wellness, including:

 social-emotional and behavioral development;

 preparing children for school;